 Adrian Berendt.
 After a career in banking in the City and in Central Europe, Adrian now has what some refer to as a portfolio of interests.
 He is finance director for a charity that provides training and learning to young people that need support to get into the labour market.
 He also runs an opera company in Tunbridge Wells which specialises in performing “intimate opera in interesting settings”.
 The company is focussed on introducing opera to new audiences and to promoting young opera singers.
 Other interests include campaigning for road safety and for promoting walking and cycling as an alternative to private car use for short journeys.
 Most importantly of all, Adrian and his wife, Louise have four children, all at varying stages of education and work.

 Elizabeth Gray.
 Elizabeth Gray was one of Robert Anderson’s godchildren and as such she grew up with a happy interest in Egyptology, and a life-changing love of music.
 After an Art Foundation and Degree in Scientific Illustration, Liz worked for natural history and medical publishers in the UK and USA before embarking on a four-year voluntary post as Expedition Artist for Raleigh International in Belize, Chile, Uganda and Zimbabwe.
 Since 1999, Liz has qualified as a Mountain Leader and worked for several expedition and service programme organisations leading and planning overseas trips for students and adults.
 These have led to adventures all over the world from Mongolia to Peru; Namibia to Nepal and everywhere in between.
-Liz now works part-time for Wilderness Expertise Ltd., combining this with a freelance career that sees her running safe fieldwork courses for students at Oxford University, freelance Event Manager for Captivent, risk management consultancy for school trips and speaker for teacher conferences in the UK, USA and China.
-Thanks to Robert Anderson, Liz first performed in the Royal Albert Hall at the age of 11, and since then has sung and toured with Bath Bach Choir, Voces de Camino and Handful of Singers, as well as playing viola with New Bristol Sinfonia.
+Liz now works part-time for Earthwatch Europe as a Risk Advisor, combining this with a consultancy career that sees her running travel safety courses for fieldwork students at Oxford, Roehampton and Bath Spa Universities; providing travel safety and risk consultancy to schools and organisations around the world and most recently providing COVID-Safe protocols for TV production companies.
+Thanks to Robert Anderson, Liz first performed in the Royal Albert Hall at the age of 11, and since then has sung and toured with Bath Bach Choir, Voces de Camino and The Handful, as well as playing viola with New Bristol Sinfonia.

 Independent Examiner: Charles Osborn ACA.